Getting the Most Neutrinos out of IsoDAR: Neutron Transport

 Each compound can have various densities and bulk densities depending on the crystalline structure and/or preparation.
 We have chosen not to optimize these densities, but rather we have chosen the densities which appear most often on the web pages of vendors, as these are likely to be the most readily available.
 These densities were then rescaled to the isotope specifications of interest for our study.
 The results are summarized in Table~\ref{denstab}.
 In the case of the heavy water solution we simply used the density of heavy water.
 The density of metallic lithium has an appreciable temperature dependence, and we have used a density corresponding to room temperature.

 Combining the number densities $\rho_i$ in Table~\ref{denstab}, together with the cross sections in Table~\ref{crosstab}, one can now evaluate the various quantities above for each converter.
 The results are shown in Table~\ref{quantab}.
 As we have made the approximation that only D moderates, the thermalization distance for the metallic Li and the FLiBe converters can not be evaluated.
-In the other cases, the longest distance is the absorption distance $d_{\rm abs}$ which is approximately 11 cm for LiOD and LiOD$\cdot$D${}_2$O and 27 cm for the solution.
-As a result, one expects that the ${}^8$Li production, and so the $\overline{\nu}_e$ production per neutron will saturate to $p_\nu$ when the converter radius is much greater than 11 cm or 27 cm respectively.
+In the other cases, the longest distance is the absorption distance $d_{\rm abs}$ which is approximately 9 cm for LiOD and LiOD$\cdot$D${}_2$O and 22 cm for the solution.

+As can be seen in Eq.~(\ref{dabs}), the absorption distance is determined by two quantities: the mean free path $\lambda$ and the probability of absorption per collision $p_{\rm{abs}}$. ${}^6$Li is the dominant absorber in each case, so a high concentration of Li leads to a high $p_{\rm{abs}}$ and so a low $d_{\rm{abs}}$.
+For example, the solution has a low concentration of Li and a large $d_{\rm{abs}}$.
+The exception to this rule is metallic Li, whose low $\sigma_{\rm{elastic}}$ leads to a large $\lambda$.
+As a result, neutrons can travel long distances unimpeded in metallic Li, and so it has the longest $d_{\rm{abs}}$.
+Similarly $d_{\rm{therm}}$ is in general lowest for the compounds with the highest concentrations of D, which is efficient both for slowing and for scattering neutrons.
+However LiOD$\cdot$D${}_2$O thermalizes neutrons slightly more quickly than the solution due to its higher density.

+One expects that the ${}^8$Li production, and so the $\overline{\nu}_e$ production per neutron will saturate to $p_\nu$ when the converter radius is sufficiently large.
 The saturation value $p_\nu$ is much less for the solution, but comparable for the other converters.

 The fact that $p_\nu$ is close to $1/3$ is easy to understand.
+Apart from the solution, whose high D content implies that 30\% of neutrons are absorbed by H, in all other materials Li is responsible for at least 85\% of neutron absorption.
 There is $10^4$ times more ${}^7$Li than ${}^6$Li in each case, but $\sigma_{\rm abs}$ of ${}^6$Li is $2\times 10^4$ times higher than that of ${}^7$Li.
 Therefore ${}^6$Li absorbs twice as many neutrons as ${}^7$Li, leaving about $1/3$ of the neutrons for ${}^7$Li.
+Metallic Li has the highest value of $p_\nu$ as it contains no other neutron absorbers, whereas the solution has the lowest due to its high H content.
 If on the other hand the ${}^7$Li purity is increased to 99.995\% as in Ref.~\cite{daedkam}, then the same argument implies that $p_\nu$ will be about $1/2$, corresponding to a 50\% increase in the $\overline{\nu}_e$ yield.
 We hope that the optimizations described in this note may lead to a smaller, more efficient converter which in turn would allow, at the same price, a higher isotopic purity of Li and so a higher $\overline{\nu}_e$ yield.